lithops-cloud/lithops/config/README.md

     amqp_url: <AMQP_URL>  # amqp://
 ```

-In addition, activate the monitoring service by setting *rabbitmq_monitor : True* in the configuration (Lithops section):
+In addition, activate the monitoring service by setting *monitoring : rabbitmq* in the configuration (Lithops section):

 ```yaml
 lithops: